 But Pranburi?
 Well now, Pranburi holds an extra special soft spot in our hearts, since we’ve been living here on-and-off for a combined 11 years (whaaaat?!).

 Not only is it a super chill alternative to the busier city hub of Hua Hin, but the local watersports scene has seriously been taking off in its own right- and kiteboarding sits right at the top of our list of adventurous things to do in Pranburi.

 You’re probably wondering what all the fuss is about, right?

 Well, it’s pretty simple:

 Pranburi is quiet.
 Peaceful.
 Authentic.
 Cheap.
-The surroundings are all big pineapple fields, Buddhist temples, and breezy seaside.
+The surroundings are all big pineapple fields, Buddhist temples, the verdant Pranburi mangrove forest, and breezy seaside.
 And the only thing better than the local food is the genuine warmth and awesomeness of the community.

 For those of you who value an authentic, peaceful place to call home (for a while), there’s little about this place that’s not to love.

 It’s small but steadily growing in popularity thanks to media coverage from international events like the 2018 Youth Olympic kiteboarding qualifiers and annual racing/freestyle competitions from the Kiteboard Tour Asia.

 The Thai government are busy doubling the train lines from here to Bangkok and building a speed ferry terminal that connects to Pattaya; so life in Pranburi is set to get a whole lot busier over the coming years.

 This is the time to go, peeps!
 While it’s still little and lovely.